xuduo35/ncnn-mtcnn-facenet/README.md

 Combine mtcnn and facenet to do face recognization for MacOS/Linux/iOS

-For MacOS/Linux, check README.md under MacOS
+For MacOS/Linux, check README.md under MacOS directory.

 For iOS: